Codependency is not useful in recovery so recognizing the codependency warning signs is critical

 - Is it difficult for you to ask for help?

 - Do you have so many things going at once that you can’t do justice to any of them?

-If you identify with several of these symptoms; are dissatisfied with yourself or your relationships; you should consider seeking professional help.
+If you identify with several of these symptoms, consider seeking professional help.
 Arrange for a diagnostic evaluation with a licensed physician or psychologist experienced in treating co-dependency.
 Or, check out Al-Anon.org to learn about co dependency in families with addiction.

 Follow us on Instagram